After 4 years of living in Africa, there are moments that I do not want to be here.

 Psalm 16:2 says, “I said to the Lord, “You are my Lord; apart from you I have no good thing.”

-Living that way, the Bible states, I will have NO good thing.
+Living that way, I will have NO good thing.

-Whether I want to be here or not some days… whether Africa continuously throws road blocks in our path while screaming “Go home!”… we will continue.
+Whether I want to be here or not some days, whether overseas life continuously throws road blocks in our path while screaming “Go home,” we will continue.

-We will sync our will to His and daily embrace the words He pours out in this story of our lives.
+We will sync our will to His and daily embrace the words He pours out in this story of our lives for as long as he has us here.

 Because this is becoming my story, my song.